-tinear seasonal is a
+tinear seasonal is

-record of land, seasons and
+a record of land, seasons

 our purpose